upbound/docs/content/all-spaces/disconnected-spaces/oidc-configuration.md

   - client-id-b
   audienceMatchPolicy: MatchAny
 ```
-The `issuer` url must be unique across all configured authenticators

-By default, the authenticator will assume the OIDC Discovery URL is `{issuer.url}/.well-known/openid-configuration`.
-This should be correct for most providers, but can be overridden if needed.
+By default, the authenticator assumes the OIDC Discovery URL is `{issuer.url}/.well-known/openid-configuration`.
+Most providers follow this structure, but you can override this URL with <!-- ##TODO-How to? -->

-If the CA for the Issuer is not public, provide the PEM encoded CA for the Discovery URL.
+If the CA for the Issuer isn't public, provide the PEM encoded CA for the Discovery URL.

 At least one of the `audiences` entries must match the `aud` claim in the JWT.
-For OIDC tokens, this will be the Client ID of the application attempting to access the Upbound API.
-Having multiple values set allows the same configuration to apply to multiple client applications, for example the `kubectl` cli and an Internal Developer Portal.
+For OIDC tokens, this is the Client ID of the application attempting to access the Upbound API.
+Having multiple values set allows the same configuration to apply to multiple client applications, for example the `kubectl` CLI and an Internal Developer Portal.

-If multiple `audiences` are specified, `audienceMatchPolicy` must equal `MatchAny`.
+If you specify multiple `audiences` , `audienceMatchPolicy` must equal `MatchAny`.

-##### Username Claim Mapping
+### Configure `claimMappings`

+By default, the authenticator uses the `sub` claim as the user name.
+To override this, either:

+- specify *both* `claim` and `prefix`. `prefix` may be explicitly set to the empty string.
+or
+- specify a CEL `expression` to calculate the user name.

 ```yaml
 claimMappings:
   username: